DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 > \[W\]hile weather-related risk had once been covered through indirect
 > means, such as property insurance, the contingencies of the weather
 > could now be directly hedged and traded in the capital markets.
 The
-> curious effect is that climate change—and the critical or singular
+> curious effect is that climate change — and the critical or singular
-> events it may engender—has become a speculative opportunity like any
+> events it may engender — has become a speculative opportunity like any
 > other in a market hungry for critical events.[^ch03_79]

 These bonds turn disruptive events where a great deal of uncertainty and